Rennes Metro

 The Rennes Metro (Métro de Rennes) (Metro Roazhon) is a light metro system serving the city of Rennes in Brittany, France.
-Opened on March 15, 2002, it made Rennes the smallest city to have a metro system from 2002 to 2008.
+Opened on 19 March 2002, it made Rennes the smallest city in the world to have a metro system from 2002 to 2008.

 Currently the system contains two lines, Line A and B. It has 28 stations and stretches 23.5 km, with the majority of its route underground.
-The line A connects the quarter of Villejean to the quarter of Poterie, passing the city center.
+Line A connects the quarter of Villejean to the quarter of Poterie, passing the city center.
 It is based on the Siemens VAL (véhicule automatique léger or light automatic vehicle in English) technology.
-In 2014, approximately 140,000 trips were made on the line daily.
+In 2023, approximately 145,000 trips a day were made on Line A, and 80,000 on Line B.

-A second line, Line B, is opened on September 20, 2022.
-Running north-east to south-west between Cesson-Sévigné and Saint-Jacques-de-la-Lande, it also has 15 stations, two of them interchangeable with Line A, forming an x-shaped network.
-It will be the first metro line in the world to use the NeoVal technology.
+A second line, Line B, was opened on 20 September 2022.
+It connects 15 stations, running north-east to south-west between Cesson-Sévigné and Saint-Jacques-de-la-Lande.
+Two of these stations are interchangeable with Line A, forming an x-shaped network.
+It is the first metro line in the world to use the NeoVal technology.
 Originally planned to open in 2020, the line suffered multiple delays, mainly due to the COVID-19 pandemic.
-After the opening of Line B, Rennes became the smallest city with two metro lines.
+After the opening of Line B, Rennes became the smallest city in the world with two metro lines.

 History

-During the 1960s, Henri Fréville (the Mayor of Rennes) discussed the return of the city's tramway which had been dissolved by the Mayor's predecessor, Yves Milon.
+During the 1960s, Rennes Mayor Henri Fréville discussed the return of the city's tramway system which had been dismantled by his predecessor, Yves Milon.
 However, the former tramway was disliked due to it being out of tune with the car-centric mentality of the city.
-When Charles de Gaulle visited Rennes on 31 March 1969, he remarked to Henri Fréville, "When you have a million inhabitants, you can have your metro."
+When Charles de Gaulle visited Rennes on 31 March 1969, he remarked to Fréville, "When you have a million inhabitants, you can have your metro."

 The planning document underpinning urban transport structure (plan de déplacements urbains) in Rennes underwent a redesign which began in September 1984.
 This redesign was brought about by Mayor Edmond Hervé, who sought to ease congestion and reduce its future risk by remapping the city centre.

 Between June and September 1986, SITCAR conducted the first studies considering the creation of a public transport system, separated from road traffic, for Rennes in response to the continued increases in passenger frequency.
 Several studies were to be conducted considering two different modes of transport: tramway and light railway.